 In a world that sometimes seems overrun by chaos, here you’ll find evidence that there is always hope, as long as those who stand for good continue to fight against the forces of evil.
 Though many are still stunned by the darkness that was revealed during the conflict, these WWII pictures will show you why it’s so important to remember history: It’s the only way to guarantee that some aspects of it are never repeated again.

 This photo was taken at a recently liberated concentration camp as British soldiers forced SS troops to load the bodies of their victims onto trucks for burial.
 It was later discovered that this was the camp where Anne Frank lost her life and was buried in an unknown mass grave.

 Photo by: AP Photo/British Official Photo

 An abandoned boy sits clutching a stuffed animal amid the ruins that used to be his London home.
-This image was captured by Toni Frissell after a German bombing in 1945.
+This image was captured by Toni Frissell after a German air raid in 1945.

 Photo by: Toni Frissell

-This photo was taken in August of 1941 when Hitler's right hand man, Heinrich Himmler, visited a Shirokaya Street POW camp in Minsk, USSR.
+This photo was taken in August 1941 when Hitler's right-hand man, Heinrich Himmler, visited a Shirokaya Street POW camp in Minsk, USSR.